snikch/jquery.dirtyforms/README.md

 Triggers
 ---------------------------------
+**decidingcancelled.dirtyforms**: Raised when the *decidingCancel()* method is called before it runs any actions.

+**decidingcancelledAfter.dirtyforms**: Raised when the *decidingCancel()* method is called after it runs all actions.

+**decidingcontinued.dirtyforms**: Raised when the *decidingContinue()* method is called before it runs any actions.

+**choicecommit.dirtyforms**: Raised when the *choiceCommit* method is called before it runs any actions.

+**choicecommitAfter.dirtyforms**: Raised when the *choiceCommit* method is called after it runs all actions.

+**defer.dirtyforms**: Raised prior to showing the dialog box to the user.

+**beforeRefire.dirtyforms**: Raised before the original event is refired after a user chooses to leave the page.

 You can attach callbacks to the **decidingcancelled.dirtyforms** and **decidingcontinued.dirtyforms** custom events.
 These events are called when the cancel, or continue method on the modal dialog is called (when the user clicks either continue, or cancel).